 Yes, CDN maintains a website always online.
 Sometimes, viruses or any other attacks your site may crash, and your home server is not available for the users.
 Hence, your 1 in 4 customers leave your website and never return.

 In such a situation, a CDN will supply a partial duplicate copy of your website and will create the Always Online version of your website so that your mainly well-liked pages are shown to your visitors.

 CDNs deploy different ways to protect website data.
 Since CDNs use backup servers located in various data centers in different regions of the world, this dispersed infrastructure provides a more secure network.
 CDNs are designed to analyze and absorb unusual traffic spikes and protect the website from a DDoS attack before any damage is done.

 Many CDN also blocks threats and prevent bots and malicious robots from wasting your bandwidth and server resources.
 Hence, it leads to a decrease in hacking attacks and spam.
-Again, it depends on a service that your CDN provider offers.
+Again, it depends on the service that your CDN provider offers.

 Various web hosts cost organizations for data transferred from the originating server.
 But CDN reduces the amount of data between the Web host server and the user, which reduces traffic between them and the rest of the Internet.
 This act in itself reduces the need for excessive abuse of accommodation costs.

-CDN stores duplicate copies of website content closer to end-users and allows less data transfer from the originating server, thereby reducing bandwidth consumption and costs.
+CDN stores duplicate copies of website content closer to end-users and allow less data transfer from the originating server, thereby reducing bandwidth consumption and costs.

 But be aware that bandwidth consumption is already a massive part of the cost, so CDNs help website owners save this cost and improve page load times, or increase the global availability of the content.